WAGO/pfc-firmware-sdk/README.md

 ***The open source software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.***

+# FIRMWARE FOR PFC200-G1 and PFC100
+Find the table of supported devices at the end of the document [Link to table](#supported-devices)

 # ..:: Attention ::..
+## Starting with firmware 19, the PFC200 of the second generation has its own image and release notes.
 ## For FW18 a new toolchain is required!
 Follow the steps in chapter "Install "cross-toolchain" also check the installation path.